When, where Raising Cane's will be opening in Greater Sacramento area

-CITRUS HEIGHTS, Calif. — The greater Sacramento area will soon be the home of at least five Raising Cane' restaurants over the next four months.
+CITRUS HEIGHTS, Calif. — The Greater Sacramento Region will soon be the home of at least five Raising Cane' restaurants over the next four months.

-Chris Zygler, the Raising Cane's regional leader of restaurants, said in a news release that it's been a long time coming for Raising Canes to open up shop in the Greater Sacramento area after the restaurant opening in Manteca.
+Chris Zygler, the Raising Cane's regional leader of restaurants, said in a news release that it's been a long time coming for Raising Cane's to open up shop in the Greater Sacramento Region after the restaurant opening in Manteca.

-Raising Cane's released a statement in October that they are looking for 200 Stockton residents to fill its restaurant, ranging from entry-level positions to management titles for its Dec.
-1 opening date.
+Raising Cane's released a statement in October that they are looking for 200 Stockton residents to fill its restaurant openings, ranging from entry-level positions to management titles for its Dec.
+1, opening date.

 Raising Cane's is a fast-food chain that specializes in chicken finger meals.
 According to their website, the company emphasizes a limited menu that helps them produce high-quality food that's served quickly.